The Pug breed is best for someone looking for a low-energy, indoor dog.

 Are Pugs smart?

 Pugs may not be the smartest in the dog kingdom (like overachiever Border Collies), but they are very intelligent and trainable.
 They tend to be highly motivated by food, which is always a help when training.
 They are also motivated by an innate desire to please their loved ones.

 Can Pugs swim?

 Technically, Pugs can swim—but should they?
 Like other brachycephalic (aka flat-faced) breeds, Pugs aren’t physically well-suited for swimming.
-While they do have a natural instinct to swim while in water, their physical characteristics typically prevent them from being strong swimmers, and they should always sport a dog life jacket and be supervised near water.
+While they do have a natural instinct to swim while in water, their physical characteristics typically prevent them from being strong swimmers.

 Are Pugs aggressive?